deep-spectrum/ares-lora/docs/communications/ares-frame.md

     of the message.

-## CLAIM Frame
+## POLL Frame

-The claim frame is used to indicate which node is the master node in the network.
+The poll frame is used to poll for a heartbeat for a specific node.
 The payload is structured as follows:

 |           |            |
 |-----------|:----------:|